The Writing Center

 If you would like the WA to read your draft before you meet with them, then this is the meeting type for you.
 When you schedule your appointment, you can upload a draft (early draft, revised draft, or at any stage).
 Your WA will then take half an hour to read your document and make some notes before having a conversation with you about it.
 WAs typically can read no more than 10 pages ahead of time.
 If your document is longer than 10 pages, let us know where you would like the WA to focus.

 Speaking Associates (SPAs) can help you prepare to give a presentation or lead a class discussion.
 SPA appointments are typically an hour long.
 You and your co-presenter(s) can upload any materials you've already prepared, or bring the materials with you.
 You can practice your presentation with the SPA, and hear their feedback and questions in real time.
-To schedule a SPA appointment use the topmost dropdown menu on WCOnline to switch out of the Writing Center schedule and see when SPAs are available.
+To schedule a SPA appointment use the "limit to" dropdown menu on WCOnline and choose SPA to see when SPAs are available.

 Swarthmore students can schedule an appointment with the Writing Center online, by phone, or simply drop in.